8th-seeded Memphis beats No. 1-seeded Jazz in series opener - WTMJ

 SALT LAKE CITY (AP) — Dillon Brooks had 31 points and seven rebounds and the Memphis Grizzlies beat the Utah Jazz 112-109 Sunday night in the opening game of their first-round playoff series.

 The eighth-seeded Grizzlies put the Western Conference top-seeded Jazz in an early hole.
-Game 2 of the series in Wednesday night.
+Game 2 is Wednesday night, before the series shifts to Memphis for games Saturday and Monday.

 Brooks set a single-game franchise scoring record for a Memphis player making their NBA playoff debut, surpassing the 24 points scored by Marc Gasol against San Antonio on April 17, 2011.